-Confirming the Rule and overall control prior to the on-site assessment

-Conducting on-site verification at the Company's three domestic sites: HH Corporation Toyosa IHB Building, Toyosa Energy Service Co., Lat. and HH Ageri Fech Corporation Matsamoto Head Office: The location of sampling sites for on-site assessment was selected by the Company.
-On-site assessment to check the Reports' scope and boandaries: monitoring points of energy consumption, renewable energy

-Vouching: Cross-checking the activity d
+- Confirming the Rule and overall control prior to the on-site assessment. - Conducting on-site verification at the Company's three domestic sites: IHI Corporation Toyosu IHI Building, Toyosu Energy Service Co., Ltd. and IHI Agri-Tech Corporation Matsumoto Head Office.
+The location of sampling sites for on-site assessmen was selected by the Company. - On-site assessment to check the Reports' scope and boundaries; monitoring points of energy consumption, renewable energy consumption, water withdrawal and discharge; GHG emission sources; waste discharge; and monitoring and calculation system. - Vouching: Cross-checking the activity data against evidence.